GregDMeyer/dynamite/docs/containers.rst

     # or
     singularity shell --nv docker://gdmeyer/dynamite:latest-cuda  # to start a shell with dynamite installed

+The default version is compiled for GPUs with compute capability >= 7.0; there are images on DockerHub compiled with other compute capabilities (e.g. ``docker://gdmeyer/dynamite:latest-cuda.cc35`` for compute capability 3.5).
+You can see a list of all available images `on DockerHub <https://hub.docker.com/repository/docker/gdmeyer/dynamite/tags>`_.

 .. note ::
    dynamite with CUDA requires Nvidia driver >= 450.80.02